 - 1 cup whole milk

 - 2 large eggs

 - ORANGE GLAZE:

 - 1/4 cup sugar

 - 1/4 cup sour cream

-- In a large bowl, combine 3 cups flour, potato flakes, sugar, yeast, orange peel and salt.
+- In a large bowl, combine 3 cups flour, potato flakes, sugar, yeast, orange zest and salt.
 In a saucepan, heat milk, butter, sour cream and water to 120°-130°.
 Add to dry ingredients; beat just until blended.
 Beat in eggs until smooth.
 Stir in enough remaining flour to form a soft dough.
 Turn onto a lightly floured surface; knead until smooth and elastic, about 3 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise until doubled, about 25 minutes.

 - Meanwhile, for filling, combine confectioners' sugar and butter in a bowl.
 Stir in hazelnuts.
 For glaze, in a saucepan, bring sugar, orange juice and butter to a boil.
 Boil for 3 minutes.
 Remove from the heat; let stand for 10 minutes.
 Stir in sour cream; set aside.